-Eligible applicants are not-for-profit agencies with 501(c) (3) incorporation that have experience providing mental health services to persons with serious mental illness.
+Eligible applicants are not-for-profit agencies with 501(c) (3) incorporation, or Local Government Units that have experience providing mental health services to persons with serious mental illness.

-Eligible agencies must currently operate a NYS OMH licensed 68-capacity Adult Assertive Community Treatment team that is not a specialty team (e.g., Shelter ACT, Forensic), that will transition from 68-capacity to 100-capacity, and is in good standing with the State.
+Eligible agencies must currently operate a NYS OMH licensed Adult Assertive Community Treatment team that is not a specialty ACT team (Shelter ACT, Forensic, Alternative to Incarceration, Older Adult, Rural, Young Adult), that will transition from a 68-capacity to 100-capacity.